spatie/laravel-query-builder/docs/features/filtering.md

 Sometimes more advanced filtering options are necessary.
 This is where scope filters, callback filters and custom filters come in handy.

 Scope filters allow you to add [local scopes](https://laravel.com/docs/master/eloquent#local-scopes) to your query by adding filters to the URL.
+This works for scopes on the queried model or its relationships using dot-notation.

 Consider the following scope on your model: